-8.3 booktabs
+8.4 booktabs

-The booktabs package is a small package that improves table formatting.
+The booktabs package (Fear, 2020) is a small package that improves table formatting.
 The package is loaded by

+'''

 \usepackage{booktabs}

+'''

-It is the booktabs package that allows you to use the commands \toprule,\midrule and \bottomrule in tables.
+It is the booktabs package that allows you to use the commands \toprule,\midrule \bottomrule and \cmidrule in tables.
 I have consistently used these for the tables in this text unless stated otherwise.
+The table on page 23 shows the use of these commands.
 The package provides a few other commands as well but the booktabs package documentation is well worth reading because it outlines ideas around good practises in table design.